jvelezmagic/jvelezmagic/content/post/2021-05-01-tidytuesday-2-18/index.markdown

 ---
-title: "Tidytuesday - CEOs departures"
+title: "Using Highcharter in #TidyTuesday CEOs departures"
 author: Jesús Vélez
 date: '2021-05-01'
 slug: tidytuesday-2-18
-categories: ["R", "tidyduesday", "dataviz"]
+categories: ["R", "TidyTuesday", "dataviz"]
 tags: []
 subtitle: 'Season 2 - Week 18'
 summary: 'Tidytuesday - 2 - 18 - The data this week comes from Gentry et al. by way of DataIsPlural.
 Learn how to use Highcharter, a wrapper for Highcharts javascript library and its modules.'